LaunchCodeEducation/java-web-development/src/assignments/hello-world.rst

 Let's set up the assignment on our computer and learn about its basic structure.

+First, find Assignment #0 in Canvas and click on the invitation link.
+After accepting, go to your assignment repository on GitHub.

-First, make sure IntelliJ is running and all project windows are closed.
+Make sure IntelliJ is running and all project windows are closed.
 You should see IntelliJ's **Welcome** pane.
 From here, select the *Get from Version Control* option.

 .. figure:: figures/check-out-from-vcs.png
    :alt: Select the Check Out From Version Control option